Table of Contents

 - Neglect of other interests

-- Persistent consume despite evidence of harmful consequences
+- Persistent indulgence despite evidence of harmful consequences

 Pathogenesis of the dependency syndrome

-Most drugs increase the release of dopamine from the central nervous system and by this cause euphoria and well-being.
-Further neurotransmitters, like glutamate, shape the addiction memory.
-Other decisive factors for the potential of the addiction development are the availability of the drug, the addictive potency and drug effects in terms of anxiolysis and relaxation.
+Most drugs increase dopamine levels in the central nervous system to cause feelings of euphoria and well-being.
+Most drugs also influence levels of the neurotransmitter glutamate to shape the addiction memory.
+Other decisive factors for the potential of addiction development are the accessibility of the drug, the addictive potency, and the drug’s effects in terms of anxiolysis and relaxation.

-Loss of interest, mood swings, indifference and disturbances in the ability for criticism belong to the mental symptoms of the dependency syndrome.
-Physical symptoms are strongly dependent on the consumed drug.
-Especially poly drug use, which means the consumption of multiple drugs in combination, leads to a fast physical degeneration with loss of body weight, bad skin appearance and organ lesions.
+Loss of interest, mood swings, and disturbances in the ability to handle criticism are characteristic of dependency syndrome.
+Physical symptoms vary according to the type of drug of abuse.
+Patients experiencing polydrug use are prone to exceptionally rapid physical degeneration involving loss of body weight, worsening skin appearance, and organ lesions.

-Denial, trivialization and concealment tendencies are common for addiction patients.
-In many cases only the drug is able to briefly boost the lowered self esteem of the addict, which is caused by feelings of guilt due to lies, drug related crimes and social failure.
+Denial, trivialization, and concealment tendencies are common for addiction patients.
+In many cases, the drug briefly boosts the lowered self-esteem of the addict, which is in part caused by feelings of guilt due to repeated lies, social failures, and even drug-related crimes.

 Definition of alcoholism

-Alcoholism is understood as a level of alcohol consume, which exceeds the socio-cultural standard.
-Alcoholism is described as a mental and physical addiction with irresistible desire for the substance and drug tolerance with consecutive increase of dosage and withdrawal symptoms during abstinence.
+Alcoholism is defined as a level of alcohol consumption that exceeds the socio-cultural standard.
+Alcoholism involves both a mental and physical addiction with an irresistible desire for the substance.
+Physical drug tolerance develops with a consecutive increase in dosage and withdrawal symptoms during abstinence.